flyer-deploy/flyer/src/recipes/internal/docs/design-doc.md

 If the `ADDITIONAL_FILES_DIR` is not provided but the `additional.files` is specified, throw error.

+## Remove files and/or directories

+Before symlinking, remove files and/or directories configured in `remove` configuration.

 ## Template

 Templates are just predefined command hooks.
 That's it.
 For each template-specific doc, refer to [templates docs directory](./templates/).